DCC-EX/dcc-ex.github.io/docs/contributing/github.rst

 When contributing any code to any of our repositories, no matter if you're a direct DCC++ EX team member or an external contributor, we ask that you abide by Git best practice which is to:

+1. Create a fork of the appropriate repository (only required for external contributors, team members skip this step).
-1. Create a branch for all new features, bug fixes, or other updates; please don't work directly on main/master branches.
+2. Create a branch for all new features, bug fixes, or other updates; please don't work directly on main/master branches.
-2. Save and commit your work regularly and push commits to GitHub.
+3. Save and commit your work regularly and push commits to GitHub.
-3. Test your changes.
+4. Test your changes.
-4. When you believe your code is ready, submit a pull request for the team to review.
+5. When you believe your code is ready, submit a pull request for the team to review.

 GitHub account
 ===============